Universal-Basic-Compute/serenissima/backend/docs/engine.md

 This process simulates the rental economy of Venice, with citizens paying rent for housing and businesses paying rent for commercial spaces.

+### Wage Payments (6:00 PM UTC)

+**Script**: `backend/engine/dailywages.py`

+Every day at 6:00 PM UTC, the wage payment system processes payments from business owners to their employees:

+1. The script identifies all citizens with jobs (Work field is not empty)
+2. For each citizen, it retrieves their workplace (business) details
+3. It transfers the Wages amount from the business owner to the citizen
+4. When a wage payment is processed:
+   - The business owner's compute balance is reduced by the wage amount
+   - The citizen's wealth is increased by the wage amount
+   - A transaction record is created documenting the payment
+5. An admin notification is created with statistics about all wage payments processed

+This process simulates the labor economy of Venice, with business owners paying wages to their workers on a daily basis.
+The wealth accumulated by citizens affects their ability to pay rent and potentially move to better housing.

 ## Technical Implementation

 These automated processes are scheduled using cron jobs set up in the `backend/startup.sh` script.
 Each process runs independently and handles its own error logging and recovery.